aave/governance-crosschain-bridges/README.md

     ) external payable returns (uint256)
 ```

 From the function above, the key (non-gas related) bridging fields are `destAddr`, `data`, and `l2CallValue`. `destAddr` is the contract that will be called on Arbitrum.
-In this case it is the `ArbitrumBridgeExecutor` contract.
-The `data` is the encoded data for the cross chain transaction.
-In this case the `data` should be the encoded data for `queue(targets, values, signatures, calldatas, withDelegatecalls)`. `l2CallValue` is what will be sent over as the `msg.value` on L2.
+In this case, it is the `ArbitrumBridgeExecutor` contract.
+The `data` is the encoded data for the cross-chain transaction.
+In this case, the `data` should be the encoded data for `queue(targets, values, signatures, calldatas, withDelegatecalls)`. `l2CallValue` is what will be sent over as the `msg.value` on L2.
 The rest of the fields pertain to gas management on Arbitrum and should be defined per Arbitrum documentation.

 When this transaction is sent cross-chain, the `msg.sender` that send the message to the Arbitrum Inbox is aliased.
 This means that the so-called "L2 Alias" of the Aave Governance Executor contract will be the `msg.sender` when the `ArbitrumBridgeExecutor` is called on Arbitrum.
 For this reason, the Aave Governance Executor contract address should be provided to the `ArbitrumBridgeExecutor` contract in the constructor.
-This address will be saved, transformed to its alias and used to permission the queue function so that only calls from this address can successfully queue the ActionsSet in the `BridgeExecutorBase`.
+This address will be saved, transformed to its alias, and used to permit the queue function so that only calls from this address can successfully queue the ActionsSet in the `BridgeExecutorBase`.

 ### Deploying the ArbitrumBridgeExecutor